kulcsarrudolf/pasztor.at/content/blog/2018-04-21-reproducability.md

 ---
+slug: reproducability
+authors:
+- janos
 categories: blog
 date: "2018-04-21T00:00:00Z"
 publishDate: "2018-04-21T00:00:00Z"
 summary: Build environments, server setups should be reproducible, even 6 months down the line.
 How does this work?
-fbimage: posts/reproducability.png
+images:
-googleimage: posts/reproducability.png
+- posts/reproducability.png
 preview: posts/reproducability.jpg
 tags:
 - DevOps
-- Development
+- Software Development
-- Clean Code
 title: Reproducability
-twitter_card: summary_large_image
-twitterimage: posts/reproducability.png
 ---

 Let's say you are developing a software project.
 If you are in NodeJS, you specify your dependencies in your